 Justice Collins has served on the WLALA Board of Governors and the Board of Directors of the Association of Business Trial Lawyers.
 She previously chaired the LACBA Criminal Justice Section and served as a member of LACBA’s Board of Trustees and the Executive Committee of LACBA’s Litigation Section.
 Justice Collins also served on the State Bar Committee of Bar Examiners, and is a member of the National Association of Women Judges.
 She is a lifetime member of the WLALA, California Women Lawyers, National Bar Association, Langston Bar Association, and Black Women Lawyers Association of Los Angeles.

 Justice Collins is married to Timothy Collins, a native of Los Angeles.
-They have two adult children, both of whom attended college in California and live in Los Angeles.
+They have two adult children, both of whom live in Los Angeles.
 Justice Collins enjoys spending time with her children, reading, walking, and yoga.